Next Commencement: September, 26th, 2022

 - Disability & Cultural Representation: A Critical Introduction including the representation of disability in the media From Theory to Practice in the Field of Disability

-- Current Issues in Social Care: Mental Health, Elder Care, Children
+4. Current Issues in Social Care: Mental Health, Elder Care, Children (10 Credits)

-- Evaluate, contrast, criticise and judge the fundamental and advanced theories, concepts and principles associated with Advanced Social Care in the three areas identified.
+- The fundamental and advanced theories, concepts and principles associated with Advanced Social Care

 - Display and support the critical abilities of analysis, interpretation and evaluation as applied to these specialised areas of interest within social care.